 Waldorf Astoria, Chicago

-When you book Waldorf Astoria, Chicago in Chicago, USA through our Virtuoso partnership, your stay includes daily breakfast, room upgrades and a $100 hotel credit.
+When you book Waldorf Astoria, Chicago in Chicago, USA through our Hilton for Luxury partnership, your stay includes daily breakfast, room upgrades and a $100 hotel credit.

 Exclusive Booking Perks